aurmer/hello-clojure/README.md

 # hello-clojure

-A Clojure library designed to ... well, that part is up to you.
+My first Clojure project!
+This is a simple app which has routing, can serve up static resources, and connect to a postgres database.

 ## Usage

-FIXME
+As of right now, the root route simply returns a localtimestamp from the database.
+This will eventually serve up a re-frame app as well.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Aubrey Snider

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at